 BJP to launch info campaign on changes in citizenship law, to involve beneficiaries too

+The Congress is doing politics of " appeasement" over the issue and its language is same as that of Pakistan, he alleged.
+Yadav accused opposition parties, especially the Congress, of "disturbing" peace in the country and spreading confusion over the law, and asserted that the legislation has infused a new sense of hope and security among minorities of three countries living in India without citizenship for decades.

+The amended law, termed divisive and discriminatory by the opposition for making religion a ground for citizenship, seeks to give citizenship to minorities from three neighbouring countries who arrived in India before December 2014 due to religious persecution.
+The ongoing protests have claimed several lives as many believe that the law in conjunction with the NRC will discriminate against Muslim citizens, a charge rejected by the government.

-He also accused opposition parties, especially the Congress, of spreading misinformation in a bid to disturb peace across the country during recent protests which have claimed several lives.
-Yadav said the party will also involve beneficiaries of the amended law in its information campaign about the statute.
+"Some opposition parties, especially Congress is indulging in politics of lies and rumours.
+Opposition is causing disturbance in the country with their lies and rumours.
+We will expose them and bring out the truth," Yadav said.
+He said the party will also involve beneficiaries of the amended law in its information campaign about the statute.

+Asked about the charge that the National Register for Citizens (NRC) discriminates against Muslims, Yadav said it was a "complete lie".
+"It is a complete lie being spread by the Congress.
+We will expose it by communicating with people.We will have press conferences on the issue in more than 250 places in the country and we will end the politics of lies," he said.

+He also reminded the Congress that Pakistani Hindus who had been living in Gujarat and Rajasthan were granted Indian citizenship when it was in power.
+Former prime minister Manmohan Singh had also spoken in support of minorities from Bangladesh, he said, asking the Congress if it will seek a response from its senior leader.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)